maintc/wipe-cli/README.md

 > **⚠️ Note**: This tool is designed for Linux servers only.
 Windows is not supported.

+> **💡 Tip**: Pairs well with [WipeCal](https://github.com/maintc/WipeCal) - a Carbon plugin that uses the same calendar URL to notify players of approaching restarts/wipes and display upcoming events in-game.

 Server owners can schedule restart and wipe events in Google Calendar.
 This tool:

 - 📅 **Monitors multiple Google Calendar iCal feeds** (one per server)